Oakridge, Vancouver

 Oakridge is a neighbourhood in Vancouver, British Columbia, Canada, with a multicultural residential and commercial area.
-It had a population of 13,030 in 2016, of which approximately 50 percent have Chinese as their mother tongue.
+It had a population of 13,030 in 2016, of which approximately 50 per cent have Chinese as their mother tongue.

 History

 The Oakridge area was one of the last parts of Vancouver to be left in its natural state, with the exception of a golf course built near West 49th and Cambie in 1926 and some institutional construction including hospitals and boarding schools prior to World War II.

 It was after the war that development began to expand into the wooded areas of Oakridge.
 The city's Jewish community moved south along Oak Street in the post-war years (the Jewish Community Centre was built at the intersection of West 41st Avenue and Oak), and the Canadian Pacific Railway opened its lands in the area to development that erupted in the 1950s.
 Much of the area was built with single-family homes, and the Oakridge Centre shopping mall, constructed in 1959 at West 41st Avenue and Cambie Street, provided a centrepoint for the residential boom.

 Because of its later development, Oakridge is perhaps the least historic part of Vancouver.
 It was dominated by bungalow homes constructed in the 1950s and 1960s; however, in the last 10 years, many of these smaller houses have been torn down and have been replaced by larger multi-level residences.

 A massive redevelopment of Oakridge Centre, which began in 2019, is currently ongoing to turn the suburban mall into a high-density, transit-oriented neighbourhood with multiple high-rises, the tallest in the city outside of the downtown peninsula, expected completion in 2027.
 It is deemed to become a secondary business and commercial centre to Downtown Vancouver and the Broadway corridor.